blackberry/Cascades-Samples/README.md

 _Set up a ListView with customized item controls, Populate a List Control to a JSON and XML data model, Perform list selection event handling, Handle list item focus/unfocus events_

 **Starship settings:** This sample shows a simple control panel for your average starship.
-You will learn how to use the QSettings api for persistant storage of the different settings.
+You will learn how to use the QSettings api for persistent storage of the different settings.

 **Weather Guesser:** Weather guessing has been a human activity that has gone on for